Daniel-KM/Omeka-S-module-Guest/README.md

 side of your Omeka S installation.
 This module is thus intended to be a common module that other modules needing a guest user use as a dependency.

-All features are available from api, in particular to login, to logout, to register, to update the password, to update its own profile and settings, or to ajax forms.
+All features are available from api, in particular to log in, to log out, to register, to update the password, to update its own profile and settings, or to ajax forms.
 It does not replace the standard api (/api/users/#id), but adds some checks and features useful to build ajax dialogs.